opnfv/dovetail/docs/testing/user/testspecification/tempest_osinterop/index.rst

 .. (c) Huawei Technologies Co.,Ltd and others

 =============================================
-OpenStack Interoperability test specification
+OpenStack Interoperability Test Specification
 =============================================

-The test cases documented here are the API test cases in the OpenStack Interop guideline 2017.09 as implemented by the RefStack client.
+The test cases documented here are the API test cases in the OpenStack Interop guideline 2018.11 as implemented by the RefStack client.

 References
 ================